perago-cymru/MCS-Extractor/ReadMe.md

 * If no mapping exists, show the mapping menu.
 Once a mapping has been created, import the contents of the file.

 It will go through every file in the folder each run, so once data has been imported it will save a little time to remove it from the folder.
 If the import fails it will raise a message box to notify of this, which should offer enough information to adjust mappings by hand if necessary.

+Not that the application uses filepaths only to judge whether or not it has seen a file before, moving files to a different folder or having the same files imported from multiple computers could all result in duplicated data being imported.
+This is one reason that uniqueness checks on the MCS Id field are useful.
+The other reason is that the same record can be created when the system is updated- for example when a case is closed a new row will be added.
+Currently the importer does not update existing rows so it will definitely create duplicates.

 ### Creating a new mapping